-An internal communications software system like DeskAlerts is a great way to coordinate a campaign like this.
+An internal communications software system like DeskAlerts is a great way to coordinate a campaign like this and distribute your cyber security awareness messages for employees.
 The system is designed to be highly visible and intrusive, and you can send important cyber security messages in a variety of formats, including:

 Schedule your content in advance and send to the entire organization, or to specific groups of employees depending on your needs.
 You can also test your employees’ knowledge via the DeskAlerts polls, quizzes and surveys module, for example sending a ransomware quiz.